Decentralized-ID/decentralized-id.github.io/README.md

 I got into crypto, mid-2017—my passion for learning and for collecting [useful information](http://crypt0library.net), on a number of related subjects, has only grown over that time.
 I'm slowly entering those resources into a database, to power a [web-app](https://github.com/infominer33/Crypto-library) for search, and navigation by tags, etc. Creating these lists has become an essential part of my process as a writer.

-Although initially began as a result of freelance gigs, my work on this repository has been entirely on my own time.
-I'm available to work with anyone in need of content on related subjects.
-Building this repository is an investment into the decentralized identity ecosystem, and my brand as a research nerd — in support of anyone trying to make sense of SSI\DID.

 Check out the [**Crypto SuperSource Discord Server**](https://discord.gg/ahTuPMY), if you'd like to chat or discover other crypto-resources.

 —[infominer.id](https://infominer.id)